 Often the least expensive option to add livable square footage to your home’s floor plan, basement finishing is a can’t-miss proposition.
 But it can only work well if you take your time in finding and interviewing professionals.

 Finishing your basement is a large investment in time and money.
 The rewards can be even more significant.
 When hiring the right expert, you will add a significant amount of living space while also adding about 70% of the project cost in value to your home.

 - finishing the ceiling.

-You may need to hire subcontractors to handle electricity, plumbing or waterproofing.
+You may need to hire subcontractors to handle electricity, HVAC (heating, ventilation and air conditioning), plumbing or waterproofing.
 Ask your contractor if they specialized in these services in advance.Looking for a basement finishing pro?

 Some contractors provide you with basement flooring choices and evaluate the pros and cons with you.
 Others will simply expect you to make all the design and material choices.
 Know what to expect before hiring an expert.